-- Prior to participating in the PJM Markets, Curtailment Service Providers must complete a registration in the appropriate PJM eSuite application which identifies the specific location(s) that will participate and their associated load reduction capability. - Simultaneous registration of a Demand Resource by more than one Curtailment Service Provider will not be accepted by PJM unless the registration by one CSP is for a Capacity Only ILR or Capacity Only DR resource and the other registration is for economic participation. - In order to register Demand Resources all specific information as defined in the eLRS User Guide shall be provided. - Demand Resources may be registered simultaneously as Economic Load Response Resources and Emergency Load Response Resources so long as they bid their economic load reductions in the Day-ahead Market, self schedule or notify PJM that their demand resources are dispatchable in Real Time. - Demand Resources may switch CSPs.
+- Econ Regulation Only CSP must be able to manage regulation for location whether or not the location has been called to provide capacity during an emergency situation or is providing a load reduction as an economic resource in the energy market. - Economic demand resource registration may be associated with a dispatch group.
+The dispatch group will allow the Curtailment Service Provider to have one real time or day ahead energy market bid for the entire dispatch group. - The dispatch group must have the registrations with the same Transmission Zone and energy market pricing point. - Registrations that participate in ancillary service markets will not be permitted to use a dispatch group unless approved by PJM. - Registration cannot be in a dispatch group and as a standalone registration.
+This will ensure that each registration is only available to bid once in the market and avoid duplications. - Registrations must be confirmed before they may be added to a dispatch group. - Registration that clears in Day Ahead market is not allowed to be assigned to dispatch group on same day it cleared in Day Ahead market.
+If CSP does try to assign to dispatch group on such day then PJM will remove (because this may create conflict between single registration that cleared in Day Ahead market and dispatch group that may be dispatched in real time market for same Operating Day). - The CSP is responsible for ensuring that at least 1 registration is in a dispatch group when bid in the Day Ahead or Real Time energy market through the appropriate PJM system. - Demand resources may be registered simultaneously as Economic Load Response Resources and Emergency Load Response Resources. - Demand Resources may switch CSPs.
 The CSP registering the switching Demand Resource shall provide PJM with the name of the CSP that previously registered the Demand Resource.
 PJM will treat the switching as a new registration and will request the CSP that previously registered the Demand Resource to terminate the previous registration.
 PJM will deem the previous registration terminated if the previous CSP does not respond within 10 business days.
 Termination of the previous registration will be required for acceptance of the switched registration.
 No Demand Resource will be eligible to reduce load when the identity of the CSP is in dispute.
 In order to accommodate day-ahead load response the switch will become effective at 12:01 a.m. of the third business day after the previous registration is terminated or deemed terminated by PJM.
 The previous registration will remain active for the sole purpose of settlement of load reductions that occurred before the switch became effective. - Demand Resource intending to run an On-Site Generator in support of local load represents to PJM that it holds all applicable environmental and use permits for running those generators by submitting a registration.
 Continuing participation will be deemed as a continuing representation by the owner that each time its On-Site Generator is run it complies with all applicable permits, including any emissions, runtime limit or other constraint on plant operations that may be imposed by such permits.

-To assist CSPs in obtaining the electric usage information of the end-use customer the following Customer Usage Information Authorization form has been developed.
+• To assist CSPs in obtaining the electric usage information of the end-use customer the following Customer Usage Information Authorization form has been developed.